How many people would put there fingers up my hoo ha

 If you’ve enjoyed this post then you’re in luck, as it’s part of Write Club there are 9 other fantastic bloggers who have written posts on this very topic so why not go and check them out!

 Nicole from Tales from Mammaville can think of waay more than 10 things, Helen from Twins, Tantrums and Cold Coffee is wishing she’d appreciated her pre children life a bit more, Carly from Mom of two Little Girls, is also considering things from her partners perspective, Helen from The Mulberry Bush warns us to choose our reading materials carefully.
-Desperate Housewife Tracey is struggling to think back as far as prechildren and James from You have to laugh wants to five his preparent self a good talking to.
+James from You have to laugh wants to give his preparent self a good talking to.
 Erica from The Incidental Parent, wishes she had been warned about my personal pet hate, dressing up days and Anna from Me, Annie Bee, wishes she’d known that “Peppa is like Smack for Preschoolers”.
 Finally, Kate from The Mum Conundrum is missing being able to take a sick day.